Jagannath Hall

-Jagannath Hall of Dhaka University is a residence hall for minority students, Hindu, Buddhist, Christian, and others.
-It is one of the three original residence halls that date from when the university was founded in 1921, and like them is modelled on the colleges of the University of Oxford, a complex of buildings including residences, meeting rooms, dining rooms, a prayer hall, gardens, and sporting facilities.
+Jagannath Hall of Dhaka University is a residence hall for students from religious minorities, including Buddhists, Christian, and Hindus.
+It is one of the three original residence halls that date from the founding of the university in 1921, and is modelled on the colleges of the University of Oxford, a complex of buildings including residences, meeting rooms, dining rooms, a prayer hall, gardens, and sporting facilities.
 Of the approximately 2000 students of the hall, half live in the residences, and half are non-residential students affiliated with the college.
 Several professors at the university hold the positions of house tutors and provost at the hall.

+In 1971, the Pakistan Army killed over 300 students at this Hindu-majority dormitory.

+Structures

 The hall includes four residential buildings: